ThunderFly-aerospace/TFPROBE01/README.md

 ## Hardware
 TFPROBE01A is designed as Open-Hardware (GPL v3).
 All documentation is located in this repository.

 The TFPROBE01 is sold and shipped without soldered header, because its orientation may depend on the customer's use.
-One straight 3-pin header is included.
+One straight and one right-angeled 3-pin header is included.

 ### PCB